sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

 /**
  * Get the identity name for the account matching the specified criteria.
  *
- * @param sourceIds The list of Application ids that represent the sources of the data
+ * @param sourceIds The list of application IDs that represent the sources of the data.
  * @param attributeName  The name of the searchable account attribute.
 The name parameter is required.
- * @param operation The operation to use when matching, it'll either be Operation.Equal OR Operation.StartsWith
+ * @param operation The operation to use when matching.
+It will either be Operation.Equal OR Operation.StartsWith.
  * @param values The value of that searchable attribute to math.
 The value parameter is required.
  *
- * @return The name of the Identity that matched the account that match the parameters provided.
+ * @return The name of the identity that matched the account that match the parameters provided.
  */
 public String attrSearchGetIdentityName(List<String> sourceIds, String attributeName, String operation, List<String> values)
 ```